-Cyrus is fully equal to either of the brothers in sprightliness of mind-is withal a great wit, and would make an admirable lecturer, but for an unfortunate impediment in his speech.
+Cyrus is fully equal to either of the brothers in sprightliness of mind - is withal a great wit, and would make an admirable lecturer, but for an unfortunate impediment in his speech.
 They all feel deeply the wrongs they have suffered, and are by no means forgetful of their brethren in bonds.
 When Lewis first came to this place, he was frequently noticed in silent and deep meditation.
 On being asked what he was thinking of, he would reply, "O, of the poor slaves!
 Here I am free, and they suffering so much."
 Bitter tears are often seen coursing down his manly cheeks, as he recurs to the scenes of his early suffering.
-Many persons, who have heard him lecture, have expressed a strong desire that his story might be recorded in a connected form.
-He has, therefore, concluded to have it printed.
-He was anxious to spread the story of his sufferings as extensively as possible before the community, that he might awaken more hearts to feel for his down-trodden brethren.
-Nothing seems to grieve him to the heart, like finding a minister of the gospel, or a professed Christian, indifferent to the condition of the slave.
+Many persons, who have heard him lecture, have expressed a strong desire that his story might he recorded in a connected form.
+He has therefore concluded to have it printed.
+He was anxious to add facts from other witnesses, and some appeals from other hearts, if by any means he might awaken more hearts to feel for his downtrodden brethren.
+Nothing seems to grieve him to the heart like finding a minister of the Gospel, or a professed Christian, indifferent to the condition of the slave.
 As to doing much for the instruction of the minds of the slaves, or for the salvation of their souls, till they are EMANCIPATED, restored to the rights of men, in his opinion it is utterly impossible.

-When the master, or his representative, the man who justifies slaveholding, comes with the whip in one hand and the Bible in the other, the slave says, at least in his heart, Lay down one or the other.
+When the master, or his representative, the man who justifies slaveholding, comes with the whip in one hand and the Bible in the other, the slave says, at least in his heart, lay down one or the other.
 Either make the tree good and the fruit good, or else both corrupt together.
-Slaves do not believe that THE RELIGION which is from God, bears whips and chains.
-They ask, emphatically, concerning their Father in heaven,
+Slaves do not believe that THE RE-

+LIGION which is from God, bears whips and chains.
+They ask emphatically concerning their FATHER in Heaven,

-"Has HE bid you buy and sell us; Speaking from his throne, the sky?"
+"Has HE bid you buy and sell us, Speaking from his throne, the sky."

 For the facts contained in the following Narrative, Mr. Clarke is of course alone responsible.
-Yet, having had the most ample opportunities for testing his accuracy, I do not hesitate to say, that I have not a shadow of doubt but in all material points every word is true.
+Yet having had the most ample opportunities for testing his accuracy, I do not hesitate to say, that I have not a shadow of doubt, but in all material points every word is true.
 Much of it is in his own language, and all of it according to his own dictation.